azukauteh/monty/README.md

 ## Project Contents

-The repository contains the following files and directories:
+This directory contains the following files:

 - **monty**: This directory contains the source code files for the Monty interpreter.
 The interpreter reads Monty bytecode files and executes the operations specified in them using a stack or queue data structure.
 - **tests**: This directory contains test files used to verify the correctness of the Monty interpreter.